Our 2015 Content/What you get

-- Points Allowed – Next up, a nice little bar graph that will show your player’s next four opponents and the points allowed by his next four opponents in YOUR scoring system using those opponents’ last four games.
-Good for giving you some perspective on their upcoming schedule.
+- Points Allowed – Next up, a nice little bar graph that will show your player’s next four opponents and the points allowed by his next four opponents in YOUR scoring system, using those opponents’ last four games.
+Good for giving you some perspective on players’ upcoming schedule.
 This will also show the player’s next opponent.

 - History – Wondering how your guy has done against this week’s opponent?
 It will quickly show you how many points your guy has scored in YOUR scoring system against this week’s opponent the last three years, with the dates of those previous matchups.

-Red-Zone Report: See who is the most active inside the 20 and also inside the 10.
-Keeps track of pass attempts, targets, rushing attempts, goal-line stats (inside the 10), contribution percentages, and more.
+- Red-Zone Report: See who is the most active inside the 20 and also inside the 10.
+Keeps track of pass attempts, targets, rushing attempts, goal-line stats (inside the 10),

 Preseason Content – An Overview